Expectation and Acoustic Neural Network Representations Enhance Music Identification from Brain Activity: Discussion

 By contrast, in the present study we model predictive structure without relying on symbolic representations or explicit event segmentation.
-Specifically, we convert raw audio into EnCodec discrete tokens and compute Surprisal and Entropy from the next-token probabilities of MusicGen’s autoregressive distribution over these waveform-derived tokens.
+Specifically, we convert raw audio into EnCodec discrete tokens \cite{encodec} and compute surprisal and entropy from the next-token probabilities of MusicGen’s autoregressive distribution over these waveform-derived tokens \cite{musicgen} (see \hyperref[sec:methods]{Methods} for technical details).
 Because these next-token probabilities are defined directly on a representation trained to reconstruct the full audio signal, this formulation is holistic and multidimensional, capturing predictive regularities in natural music beyond pitch- and onset-level statistics \cite{encodec,musicgen}.
 To allow readers to verify how these calculated metrics correspond to actual musical transitions, we provide an interactive web-based visualization at \url{https://shogonoguchi.github.io/PredANNpp/#syncviz}.
 The audio examples in this demonstration are drawn from the MTG-Jamendo dataset \cite{bogdanov2019mtg}.
-In what follows, we interpret the improvement in EEG-based Song ID classification accuracy reported in the Results section and discuss whether our framework offers a conceptually grounded modelling strategy for representation learning, including its neuroscientific motivation, limitations, and future directions.
+In what follows, we interpret the improvement in EEG-based Song ID classification accuracy reported in the \hyperref[sec:results]{Results} and discuss whether our framework offers a conceptually grounded modelling strategy for representation learning, including its neuroscientific motivation, limitations, and future directions.

 PredANN++ builds on Akama et al.’s hypothesis that predicting ANN representations from EEG provides an effective supervisory signal \cite{Akama2025}.
 Unlike the supervised ANN representations used in Akama et al., we employ self-supervised learning models, namely MuQ \cite{zhu2025muqselfsupervisedmusicrepresentation} and MusicGen \cite{musicgen}, consistent with evidence that self-supervised representations align more closely with cortical representations than supervised ones \cite{NEURIPS2022_d81ecfc8,vaidya2022selfsupervisedmodelsaudioeffectively}.
 We use three teacher signals: an acoustic teacher derived from MuQ embeddings, and two expectation-related teachers derived from MusicGen, namely surprisal and entropy \cite{Bellier2023,DiLiberto2020,Kern2023,Tuckute2023,GaleanoOtalaro2024,Mischler2025}.
 Surprisal quantifies the unexpectedness of an observed event, whereas entropy measures uncertainty in the predictive distribution prior to the event, and these quantities are distinguished as complementary information-theoretic measures \cite{Pearce2010}.